mmeewis/TL15/exercise7/README.md

 * Enter a value for the "email" field and leave the field
 * Check the .json file again, all the entered form fields should be present

-## Solution
+### Solution for Part 2

+### Solution for Part 1

-* The solution for this exercise is available under TL15-Master/solution/tl15-solution-exercise7-1.0.zip folder on you desktop or you can donwload (righ-click/save) [tl15-solution-exercise7-1.0.zip](../solutions/tl15-solution-exercise7-1.0.zip)
+* The solution for this exercise is available under TL15-Master/solution/tl15-solution-exercise7-autosave-for-email-1.0.zip folder on you desktop or you can donwload (righ-click/save) [tl15-solution-exercise7-autosave-for-email-1.0.zip](../solutions/tl15-solution-exercise7-autosave-for-email-1.0.zip)
 * Install the package via [package manager](http://localhost:4502/crx/packmgr/index.jsp).